 Ali Turner has been Matron at Benenden Hospital since 2013.
-In this, the final conversation in the series, Ali talks about her role at a modern, 21st century hospital and the opportunities it also brings to contribute to the hospital’s five-year business plan.
+In this, the final conversation in the series (see Part 1 and Part 2), Ali talks about her role at a modern, 21st century hospital and the opportunities it also brings to contribute to the hospital’s five-year business plan.

 Careers in nursing

 If you’re interested in a career in nursing, help and information can be found below, or visit our careers in nursing page.